 The latter is going to cost more so we suggest starting small and building a loyal clientele on any of the apps and then investing in a barber van with the profits you make.

 - Research the market and find out ways to get investors.

-- Figure out if you’d like going complete mobile or do it as an add-on to your brick-and-mortar setup.
+- Figure out if you’d like to go completely mobile or do it as an add-on to your brick-and-mortar setup.